fitushar/multi-label-annotation-text-reports-body-CT/README.md

 # Multi-Label Annotation of Text Reports from Computed Tomography of the Chest Abdomen and Pelvis Using RBA and Deep Learning

-This Repo contains the updated implementation of our paper "**Multi-Label Annotation of Text Reports from Computed Tomography of the Chest Abdomen and Pelvis Using Deep Learning**" (Will be Submitted to JMI) a pre-print is available: **"Multi-Label Annotation of Chest Abdomen Pelvis Computed Tomography Text Reports Using Deep Learning"** : https://arxiv.org/abs/2102.02959
+This Repo contains the updated implementation of our paper "**Multi-Label Annotation of Text Reports from Computed Tomography of the Chest Abdomen and Pelvis Using Deep Learning**" (Will be Submitted to BMC Medical Informatics and Decision Making) a pre-print is available: **"Multi-Label Annotation of Chest Abdomen Pelvis Computed Tomography Text Reports Using Deep Learning"** : https://arxiv.org/abs/2102.02959

 ### Citation
 ```ruby